-- The student shall submit a Leave of Absence Request form to the Director or Assistant Director of the Institute. - The leave must be approved by the Director or Assistant Director.
-Approval decisions will be made in accordance with this policy. - If the leave of absence is due to unforeseen circumstances (i.e. accident, etc.) the beginning date of the approved LOA would be the first date the student was unable to attend school.
+- The student shall submit a Leave of Absence Request form to the Director or Student Care Manager of the Institute. - The leave must be approved by the Director.
+Approval decisions will be made in accordance with this policy. - If the leave of absence is due to unforeseen circumstances (i.e., accident, etc.) the beginning date of the approved LOA would be the first date the student was unable to attend school.